Ink Cartridge FAQ

 It is an original cartridge of a printer brand.
 The cartridge has been cleaned, inspected, filled and tested.

-Click image below for a nice discount on remanufactured or brand new ink & toner cartridges.
+Go Here if you want to Save on remanufactured or brand new ink & toner cartridges.

 How often can I refill my ink cartridge and what's the best time?